ppalmes/TSMLextra.jl/README.md

 ## Overview

-TSMLextra (Time Series Machine Learning) is a supporting package of TSML for Time Series data processing, classification, and prediction.
-It combines ML libraries from Python's ScikitLearn, R's Caret, and Julia using a common API and allows seamless ensembling and integration of heterogenous ML libraries to create complex models for robust time-series prediction.
+TSMLextra allows mixing of heterogenous ML libraries from Python's ScikitLearn, R's Caret, and Julia using a common API for seamless ensembling to create complex models for robust time-series prediction.

 Generally, you will need the different transformers and utils in TSML for time-series processing.
 To use them, it is standard in TSML code to have the following declared at the topmost part of your application: